KaloudasDev/FiveM-SteamVerifier/README.md

 # 🛡️ Steam Verifier
 **Steam Verifier** is an open-source FiveM server script that enforces Steam authentication by preventing players from connecting without an active Steam client.
 Leveraging the `playerConnecting` event, it ensures a secure and reliable connection environment for your server, verifying that all users are properly authenticated through Steam Client.

-Perfect for communities, roleplay servers, and whitelisted communities!
+Perfect for roleplay servers, whitelist groups, and online communities!

 ## ✨ Features
 - [x] Checks if the player has an active Steam connection